-The aims of the farm department are: (1) to serve as a demonstration for farmers and timber growers of this section; (2) to serve as a laboratory in connection with classes in the agricultural department; pork, vegetables, some beef and eggs; (3) to provide part time work for worthy students seeking an agricultural education.
+The aims of the farm department are: (1) to serve as a demonstration for farmers and timber growers of this section; (2) to serve as a laboratory in connection with classes in the agricultural department; (3) to supply the college dining hall with pasteurized milk, pork, vegetables, some beef and eggs; (4) to provide part time work for worthy students seeking an agricultural education.

-A continuous program of pasture improvement is being carried out each year by fertilizing and applying minerals, and seeding Dallas grass, hard seeded crimson clover, Fescue grass and Bahia grass.
+A continuous program of pasture improvement is being carried out each year by fertilizing and applying minerals, and seeding Dallas grass, hard seeded crimson clover, Rescue grass and Bahia grass.
 About twenty acres of corn, twenty-five acres of oats and about five acres of truck crops, such as sweet and irish potatoes, crowder peas and garden vegetables are grown each year.
 In addition forty acres each year is devoted to cultivating hay in the form of millet or lespedeza and native grasses.